Sharing is the key to success! This checklist covers the best sharing strategies and helps your GoFundMe maintain momentum.

 Starting Your Campaign: Planning

-So your GoFundMe campaign is live; now what?
+So your GoFundMe is live; now what?
 At this point, you’ve completed signing up and most likely already shared to Facebook.
 Now it’s time to get strategic with sharing your GoFundMe and organizing your contacts.
 Taking the time to learn how to share your GoFundMe can make a huge difference on the amount of donations you receive!

 - Potential Donors: Are there certain contacts you feel are more likely to donate than others?
 These should be grouped together as “potential donors” and sent personalized outreaches via text, email, or even a direct message on social media.